 Remote sensing involves the use of extracting information about a geographic area through the use of aerial or satellite imagery.
-Laurence Smith defines remote sensing:
+Brown University Professor Laurence Smith defines remote sensing:

 Remote-sensing technologies come in two flavors: Passive remote sensing relies on naturally reflected or emitted energy of the imaged surface (think of taking a photograph with a camera under sunlit conditions).
 Most remote sensing instruments fall into this category, obtaining pictures of visible, near-infrared and thermal infrared energy.
 Active remote sensing means that the sensor provides its own illumination and measures what comes back (think of a camera with a flash).
 Remote sensing technologies that use active remote sensing include lidar (laser) and radar.